Usharaniyamana/kiss-and-makeup/README.md

 I got members of my friends and family to try the website on their devices then asked for feedback, I would then review the feedback and implement it where relevant in the design.
 The initial feedback I recieved was that the original main images were not a high enough resolution for larger screens and I decided to use some high resoluton stock photos to fix this.
 This resulted in the website looking a lot more professional and is a good example of the testing and feedback enhancing the overall design of the website.

+I asked my peers on the Code Insitute Slack channel for feedback on the website and received the following feedback:

+* My readme required some edits, I was advised that Fontawesome and Google Fonts need to go in my technology section I have now added them.
+* I was advised to add more comments tan attribute to make it open in a seperate window, I have now implemented this.
+* I was advised that the footer social links are very tall stacked on top of each other in mobile, and they are too far apart on wider screens.
+I kept them stacked on top of each other as I quite liked the design however I felt the second point was very valid so have brought them closer together on large screen sizes.

 ## Deployment